bennettpeter/MythTV-LeanCapture/README.md

 Once the prerequisites have been installed, clone the repository from github

+If you are using MythTV with the default user and group mythtv, install the scripts by running

+    sudo ./install.sh

-If you are not using this for MythTV (see Other Uses above), run this in the terminal before ./install.sh the first time.
+If you are not using this for MythTV (see Other Uses above), run ./install.sh as follows.
 Put in your user id and group (the user that will be doing recording).

-    export MYTHTVUSER=<user>
-    export MYTHTVGROUP=<group>

-Install the scripts by running

-    sudo ./install.sh
+    sudo MYTHTVUSER=<user> MYTHTVGROUP=<group> ./install.sh

 The install.sh script tests for the presence of required versions and stops if they are not present.
-After installing, resboot the system so the udev rule can take effect.
+After installing, reboot the system so the udev rule can take effect.

 The install script assumes the mythbackend user id is mythtv, and group id is mythtv.
 It assumes script directory /opt/mythtv/leancap.
 You can use different values by setting appropriate environment variables before running install.sh the first time.
 See the top of install.sh for the names.

 If there is a new or updated version of the scripts, just run the ./install.sh again.
 It will not overwrite settings files you have updated.
+After the initial install you do not need the MYTHTVUSER=<user> MYTHTVGROUP=<group> It uses stored entries from the first install.
+If you need to change the user and group, run sudo ./uninstall.sh and then install again with the new settings.

 ### Fire stick